-BIO 60 or ANAT 1 and PHYSI 1 and READ 82 or completion of Reading proficiency.
+Recommended Preparation: BIO 60 or ANAT 1 and PHYSI 1 and READ 82 or completion of Reading proficiency Grading: letter grade

 This is an introductory course into the study and management of commonly prescribed drugs.
 Drug classifications and prototypes are discussed rather than individual medication.
 The principles of medication administration including common side-effects and nursing responsibilities is included.
 Dosage calculation is not included.
 This course is not open for credit to students who have completed ADN 225.
-ADN 225 and VN 225 are equivalent courses.
+ADN 225 and VN225 are equivalent courses.